TradeIdeasPhilip/deno-client-server-typescript-template/README.md

 If you were importing from a `.js` file, the copy will import from the corresponding `.ts` file.
 Deno doesn't know or care that we compiled some of these to JavaScript in a different directory.
 ## Current Status
+### 12/9/2021
+Last time I checked, some of this code broke over time.
+I stand by the requirements.
 ### Modules
 I **can** share modules between client and server.
 And those modules **can** import other modules.